ccardea/osy-site/yoga/niyama.md

 From austerity, [he gains] perfection of the body and the senses and diminishing of impurity.

 What kinds of austerity bring about perfection of the body and the senses?
-Surely not things like fasting, subjecting oneself to extremes of hot and cold, etc. Getting up early in the morming to practice yoga is a good example.
+Surely not things like fasting, subjecting oneself to extremes of hot and cold, etc. One good example is getting up early in the morning to practice yoga.

 ### *Svādhyāya* - Study of Scriptures, Chanting of Mantras